aschmitz/fabridgec/README.md

 is available under the terms of the MIT license, just like the original FABridge JavaScript.

 The upshot?
-An FABridge replacement in 6.3 KiB compiled, and 2.5 KiB gzipped.
+An FABridge replacement in just 6.3 KiB compiled, or 2.5 KiB gzipped.

 Drop-in Replacement
 -------------------

-You can use the compiled fabridgec.js in place of fabridge.js pretty much anywhere.
+You can use the compiled [fabridgec.js](https://github.com/aschmitz/fabridgec/blob/master/fabridgec.js) in place of `fabridge.js` pretty much anywhere.
+Go ahead and try it out on your website, and save 10+ KiB every fresh page load.
+Unless you're really into optimizing things, that's all it takes.

-The two cases in which it won't work:
+The two cases in which it *won't* work:

 - If you use the low-level API of FABridge: (These functions aren't exported by default, but you can export them manually if you want.)